 - The sample translation is uploaded on the website (www.greeklit.gr) with the consent of all the persons mentioned in paragraph 3 above, so as to become accessible to publishers and other interested parties abroad.
 At the same time, the interested persons mentioned in paragraph 3 above, will be able to approach foreign publishers and raise interest for the entire work’s translation.

-- The sample translation for works of fiction (including poetry and children’s literature) may be up to 20 pages long (1,800 characters per page).
+- The sample translation for works of fiction (including poetry and children’s literature) may be from 10 to 20 pages long (1,800 characters per page).

-- The sample translation for essays of over 100 pages may also be up to 20 pages long (1,800 characters per page).
+- The sample translation for essays of over 100 pages may also be from 10 to 20 pages long (1,800 characters per page).